MetaMask/metamask-docs/wallet/reference/non-evm-apis/starknet-snap-api.md

 #### Parameters

 - `userAddress`: `string` - Address of the account contract.
 - `chainId`: `string` - (Optional) ID of the target Starknet network.
-  The default is the Starknet Sepolia testnet.
+The default network is the Starknet Sepolia testnet.

 #### Returns

-The public key of the given account address (can be different from the actual signer).
+The public key associated with the specified account address (which may differ from the signer's public key).

 #### Example